pennersr/django-allauth/README.rst

 ACCOUNT_PASSWORD_MIN_LENGTH (=6)
   An integer specifying the minimum password length.

+CONTACT_EMAIL (=support@example.com)
+  The admin email address displayed to the user following sign-up, so the user knows who to contact if their email address verification does not arrive.

 SOCIALACCOUNT_QUERY_EMAIL (=ACCOUNT_EMAIL_REQUIRED)
   Request e-mail address from 3rd party account provider?
 E.g. using OpenID AX, or the Facebook "email" permission.